-&lt;sup>1 Sole proprietorships and single member limited liability corporations (LLCs) are technically disregarded entities.
+1 Sole proprietorships and single member limited liability corporations (LLCs) are technically disregarded entities.
 As the first paragraph notes, economists usually group these business types in with the pass-through businesses.
 For a disregarded entity there is no entity-level tax return, unless the LLC chooses to be taxed as a corporation.
 Unless the LLC files as a corporation, all income is reported on the individual's personal tax return, aggregated with other income, and taxed according to individual tax rates.

-$^{2}$ The American Taxpayer Relief Act of 2012 increased the top individual tax rate from 35%, which was the same as the top corporate tax rate, to 39.6%.
+$^{^{2}}$ The American Taxpayer Relief Act of 2012 increased the top individual tax rate from 35%, which was the same as the top corporate tax rate, to 39.6%.

-And third, there have been off and on discussions about moving to a more uniform business tax environment.
-According to traditional economic theories of taxation there is no reason why otherwise identical businesses should be taxed differently.
+otherwise identical businesses should be taxed differently.
 According to the same theories, when such differences do exist, the result is an inefficient allocation of resources, which occurs at the expense of stronger economic performance.
 The current tax disparity could be reduced via two general approaches.
-First, the corporate and individual tax systems could be combined or "integrated" so that corporations were treated similar to pass-throughs.
-Second, pass-throughs could be subjected to the corporate tax.
+First, the corporate and individual tax systems could be combined or "integrated" so that corporations were treated similar to pass-throughs.3 Second, pass-throughs could be subjected to the corporate tax.4